Decrypt domain traffic with a Windows domain controller

 Computer Name (sAMAccountName): The name of the domain controller.

-Realm Name: The Kerberos realm name of the domain controller.
+Realm Name: The name of the Kerberos realm where the domain controller has authority.

 User Name: The name of a user who is a member of the built-in Administrators group for the domain (not to be confused with the Domain Admins group).
 To prevent possible connection errors, specify a user account created after the domain controller was established.